hdk1983/HIDOS/README.md

 DEBUG.COM and COMMAND.COM seem OK with this implementation.

 Unlike other DOS, if only one floppy drive is found, B: does not exist.

+### COMMAND.COM

+`CLS` command prints ANSI escape sequence (`ESC [ 2 J`).
+The screen is not cleared because currently ANSI switch is not enabled in IO.SYS.
+IBM version seems calling ROM BIOS directly from COMMAND.COM.

+`DIR /P` command pauses per 23 lines, defined as LINPERPAG in COMEQU.ASM.
+It is not good if the screen has less than 24 lines, like JX Japanese kihon-mode.

+### SORT.EXE

+Something goes wrong.
+It shows "SORT: Insufficient memory" on DOS 2.x.
+It works on FreeDOS but after completion the system shows "PANIC: MCB chain corrupted".